Women letter writers

 In 1669, the famous Letters of a Portuguese Nun appeared, presented as a translation of five letters sent by a Portuguese nun to a French officer.
 For a long time, these letters were accepted as authentic letters written by Mariana Alcoforado, before being definitively shown by a modern critic to be a work of literary fiction, attributed to Gabriel de Guilleragues.

 Some women who wrote letters did not lead remarkable lives.
 For instance Nellie Weeton was born in Lancashire and she was poorly treated by her brother and husband.
-She copied all the letters to her brother into journals and because some of these are extant they supply an indight into life in her time.
+She copied all the letters to her brother into journals and because some of these are extant they supply an insight into life in her time.

 The frontier between reality and fiction becomes blurry between literature and correspondence, above all when novelists turned this writing technique into a literary device that would become the epistolary novel, a genre that reached its peak during the Enlightenment when writers tried to persuade readers that between their hands was a real correspondence, which is what Jean-Jacques Rousseau more or less achieved with Julie, or the New Heloise.